AquaEBM/miroir/README.md

 There are integrations extending this library with more functionality such as:

 - `reflect_glium` Which enables running and visualising 2D and 3D simulations using OpenGL.
 - `reflect_json` Which enables serialisation/deserialisation of simulation data with the JSON format.
-Some example simulations in their JSON representation can be found in the `assets` directory.

 Other third-party integrations can easily be created over the simple API of the `reflect` crate.
 It is advised to check it's documentation: